-She left a deep impression on me and I came back with a nagging question, "What could be done to alleviate poverty in places like these?"
+She left a deep impression on me and as a trained social worker, I came back with a nagging question, "What could be done to alleviate poverty in places like these?"

-I attended a leadership conference soon after the incident and asked a workshop speaker this very question and he told me, "Bring a businessman there."
+Subsequently, I attended a leadership conference and asked a workshop speaker this very question.
+"Bring a businessman there,"he said.

-The answer did not satisfy me and in December last year, I saw a course on Fashion Design.
+Somehow, the answer did not satisfy me and in December 2018, I saw a course on Fashion Design.
 I was not sure if I should pursue it because if it was only out of a personal interest, I felt it was not worth it.

-The idea is to equip these ladies with sewing as an employable skills set.
-If they like, they can help to make the products that Grateful Dress designs.
+The idea is to equip these disadvantaged ladies with sewing as an employable skills set.
+There are no strings attached, and they can do whatever they want with the skills gained.

-Grateful Dress is committed to designing products that are simple, timeless and tasteful.
-We are working towards greater sustainability in both sourcing for eco-friendly materials and employing processes that minimise negative environmental impact.
-We also want to ensure fair wages for the ladies who are making the products.
+Grateful Dress is committed to designing apparel and accessories that are simple, timeless and tasteful.
+At the same time, we provide bespoke designing, styling and dressmaking services too.
+In line with Singapore's Green Plan 2030, we are working towards greater sustainability in both sourcing for eco-friendly materials and employing processes that minimise negative environmental impact.

 Will you join us in making a difference to the world we live in, both environmentally and socially?